openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 Editor.

 .. image:: ../../../shared/images/MultipleChoice_SimpleEditor.png
- :alt: An image of the simple editor with numbered callouts for options and an example multiple choice problem to demonstrate the formatting.
+ :alt: An image of the simple editor with numbered callouts for each option, and an example multiple choice problem to demonstrate the formatting.
- :width: 450
+ :width: 600

 The Simple Editor includes a toolbar with options that provide the required formatting for different types of problems.
 When you select an option from the